blacktooth/aws-glue-schema-registry/native-schema-registry/README.md

 This module provides a native shared library (.so, .dll) version of the AWS Glue Schema Registry SerDes.
 It uses GraalVM to generate the shared library.

+## Changes necessary to build
+Change `/native-schema-registry/src/main/java/com/amazonaws/services/schemaregistry/DataTypes.java` L25 to actual absolute path of native schema registry directory.

+(TODO: Eliminate the need to make this change each time)

 #### Initialize class at build time when building GraalVM Native Image
 GraalVM needs to know AOT(ahead-of-time) the reflectively accessed program elements, therefore we